A Morita theorem for modular finite W-algebras

 \section{Skryabin's equivalence}

 \p With the proof of the main theorem complete we take a moment to explicitly spell out the modular version of Skryabin's equivalence, which follows immediately from the main theorem.
-We use the main theorem in what follows and so we must assume the characteristic of the field is large, although we shall not repeat this.
-We define the category of \emph{$p$-Whittacker modules} $\Wh_p(\g, \chi)$ to be the full subcategory of $U(\g)$-mod consisting of all modules where $I(\m)$ acts trivially.
-Equivalently $I(\m) U(\g)$ acts trivially on $p$-Whittacker modules, and so $\Wh_p(\g, \chi)$ is just notation for $U_{I(\m)(\g)}\md$.
-Then the main theorem subtends the following version of Skryabin's theorem: \begin{thm} There is an equivalence of categories which is expressed by the functor and the quasi-inverse where $i \in \Mat_{{D(\chi)}} \widehat{U}(\g,e)$ denotes the idempotent which has $1$ in the $(1,1)$-entry and a zero in all other entries. \end{thm} The proof may be gathered from \cite[5.6 \& 5.7]{MR01}.
+We define $\Phi$, {\sf X} and $\Pi(X)$ according to (\ref{bounding}).
+Then we choose a prime $p \geq \Pi({\sf X})$ and let $G, \g, e, \m, Q_\chi$ and $\wU(\g,e)$ have the same meaning as in (\ref{pnotes}).
+We define the category of ``$p$-Whittaker modules'' $\Wh_p(\g, \chi)$ to be the full subcategory of $U(\g)$-mod consisting of all modules where $I(\m)$ acts trivially.
+Equivalently these are the modules where $I(\m) U(\g)$ acts trivially, and so $\Wh_p(\g, \chi)$ is just notation for $U_{I(\m)}(\g)\md$.
+Then the main theorem subtends the following modular version of Skryabin's equivalence \cite[Appendix]{Pr02}: \begin{thm} There is an equivalence of categories $\wU(\g,e)\md$ and $\Wh_p(\g, \chi)$ which is expressed by the functor and the quasi-inverse where $i \in \Mat_{{D(\chi)}} \wU(\g,e)$ denotes the idempotent which has $1$ in the $(1,1)$-entry and a zero in all other entries. \end{thm} The proof may be gathered from \cite[5.6 \& 5.7]{MR01}.